 We cannot be liable for any direct, indirect or consequential loss arising from accepting mail on students behalf.
 Although we will make every effort to ensure the students get their mail safely, we will not be responsible if recipients fail to collect their deliveries, packages are stolen or damaged due to circumstances beyond the control of the accommodation team.
 We also are not responsible for packages that arrive outside office opening hours or when the accommodation team are out of the office.
 If the students don’t collect their mail within 4 weeks it will be returned to the sender.

-When making a booking with CRM Students, we will ask our students to pay a £250 non-refundable booking fee (with an exception of a £400 booking fee for The Sidings and a £350 for Gallery Apartments).
-This is to secure the booking of their room and ensure it is held for them.
-Once the tenancy commences, this booking fee becomes a refundable deposit.
-It is held in the Tenancy Deposit Scheme, an independent deposit holder.
-This will be refunded to the student in full at the end of their tenancy if there are no outstanding arrears or damage to their room and/or communal areas.
+When making a booking with CRM Students, we ask our students to pay a holding deposit.
+This is to secure the booking of their room.
+Once the tenancy commences, this holding deposit becomes a security deposit.
+It is held with the Tenancy Deposit Scheme, in England and Wales and My Deposits Scotland, in Scotland, both of which are independent deposit holders.
+The Security deposit will be refunded to the student in full at the end of their tenancy if there are no outstanding arrears or damages to their room and/or communal areas.
 For more information on cancellation or payment please visit the Payment Methods section.

 We take booking preferences very seriously and take great pride in being able to accommodate these in most cases.
 There is a preference box on the booking form which allows the student to put any preferences they might have, for example friends they wish to live with, location of room within the building, same sex cluster flats.
 We always do our best to accommodate these preferences, if for whatever reason we can’t fulfil them we will always try to achieve one or two and notify the student if they aren’t possible.

 You only need to provide a UK-based guarantor if you wish to pay your rent in three instalments.
 You do not need to provide a guarantor if you’re paying the full annual rent in advance.